Get your questions answered

 Q: How much do the programs cost? +A:

 The cost of each Winterline Global Education program varies depending on the length of the program, skills learned and regions visited.
-For our global travel programs, Winterline fees are all inclusive once on the program.
-The travel program fees include all programming costs and partner fees; all food, accommodation and travel fees; and all emergency medical and evacuation insurance, and related expenses during the program.
-Please view each program page for details about the fee for a specific program.
+For our nine-month Global Skills Gap Year Program, Winterline fees are all inclusive once on the program.
+The program fees include all programming costs and partner fees; all food, accommodation and travel fees; and all emergency medical and evacuation insurance, and related expenses during the program.
+Our shorter programs are not inclusive.
+Please review each program page for details about what is included.

-The fee does not include: travel to the start of the program, obtaining a passport, personal spending money during the program, required equipment or gear, recommended or required immunizations, or visa fees.
+In every instance, the fee does not include: travel to the start of the program and home again, obtaining a passport, personal spending money during the program, required equipment or gear, recommended or required immunizations, or visa fees.

 Q: What are your payment policies? +A:

-To secure a spot in one of our Global Skills programs, a deposit of $5,000 is due within 10 business days of your acceptance.
-Full payment is due to secure a spot for our summer day programs.
+To secure a spot in our Global Skills Gap Year program, a deposit is due within 10 business days of your acceptance.
+To secure a spot in one of our short programs, full tuition is due within 10 business days of your acceptance.

 Q: Nine-month Global Skills Program Payment Schedule: +A:

-If a student is enrolling in our nine-month program, the remaining tuition may be paid in two installments.
+If a student is enrolling in our nine-month program, the remaining tuition after the deposit is submitted may be paid in two installments.
 The first payment is due no later than 90 days prior to the initial departure date of the program.
+If a student enrolls closer than 90 days prior to the start of the initial departure date, the first payment is due with 15 days of acceptance.
 The second payment is due no later than 90 days prior to the departure date of the second trimester.

 However, for those students enrolling in our nine-month program and who are recipients of the Early Application Discount, the first tuition payment is due 90 days after the date of the deposit payment.
 And the second payment is due no later than 180 days after the date of the deposit payment.

-Q: Semester and Summer Global Program Payment Schedule: +A:
+Q: Winterline Global Education short programs Payment Schedule: +A:

-If a student is enrolling in a semester or summer program, payment for the tuition balance is due no later than 90 days prior to the departure date of the program.
+If a student is enrolling in a short program, full tuition is due within 10 business days of your acceptance to secure a spot in the program.

 Q: How do I pay? +A: